 An Individualized Education Program (IEP) is a special education plan for children with disabilities.
 IEPs are plans for free services given in regular or special classes in public school.

 Children with disabilities -- including ADHD, autism, and physical disabilities -- can get an IEP if there's evidence the condition affects their ability to succeed in school.
 An IEP can include either accommodations or modifications.

-Accommodations are changes that allow a child to remain in his regular class rather than being pulled out for special instruction.
-He may get more time to finish an assignment.
+- Accommodations are changes that allow a child to remain in their regular class rather than being pulled out for special instruction.
+They may get more time to finish an assignment.
 Or the teacher may break up assignments into smaller parts.
-If your child has a problem with hyperactivity, his desk could be moved to a quiet area.
-Your child will still have to finish the same course work as his classmates to move up a grade.
+If your child has a problem with hyperactivity, their desk could be moved to a quiet area.
+Your child will still have to finish the same course work as their classmates to move up a grade.

 - Modifications change what your child is expected to learn.
-He may need to use different textbooks or get different test questions than his classmates.
+They may need to use different textbooks or get different test questions than their classmates.

 By law, both accommodations and modifications need to help students keep up in the classroom and move forward academically.

 Your child will be evaluated to determine if they are eligible for an IEP.
 A team of experts will observe your child.
 They'll review their regular schoolwork and give them some tests.
 The team will then write an evaluation that determines whether your child qualifies for an IEP.
 If so, it will include the kinds of support they need.
 You'll be able to review the report with the team members.